 S/MIME agents need to provide some certificate retrieval mechanism in order to gain access to certificates for recipients of digital envelopes.
 There are many ways to implement certificate retrieval mechanisms.
-[X.500] directory service is an excellent example of a certificate retrieval-only mechanism that is compatible with classic X.500 Distinguished Names.
-Another method under consideration by the IETF is to provide certificate retrieval services as part of the existing Domain Name System (DNS).
+[X.500] directory service is an excellent example of a certificate retrieval-only mechanism that is compatible with classic X.500 distinguished names.
+The IETF has published [RFC8162], which describes an experimental protocol to retrieve certificates from the Domain Name System (DNS).
 Until such mechanisms are widely used, their utility may be limited by the small number of the correspondent's certificates that can be retrieved.
 At a minimum, for initial S/MIME deployment, a user agent could automatically generate a message to an intended recipient requesting the recipient's certificate in a signed return message.